Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: Electron-phonon coupling

 For gapless band structure, the states could be adiabatically pass through the massless Dirac point no matter in Dirac material or the artificial honeycomb optical lattice \cite{Chen Z}, while for the case that the phonon energies are smaller than the band gap, the interband contributions from the excited electrons vanish, and the adiabaticity is also broken due to the crossing of the lowest bands or the large separation (larger than the phonon energy) of bands.
 The electron-phonon coupling matrix element can be rewritten as (for optical phonon scattering)

 with

-where $N=S/s_{0}$ is the number of unit cell. and $2M$ is the atomic mass per unit cell.
+where $N=S/s_{0}$ is the number of unit cell, and $2M$ is the atomic mass per unit cell.
+For optical phonon, the $\Omega_{ph}^{0}$ in the denominator is the optical phonon frequency in the BZ center ($\Gamma$-point) which is independent of the dispersion.
+In graphene, the $g_{p,p+q'}^{0}$ is estimated as $5.3$ eV/$\AA$\cite{Perebeinos V}.
 This expression is obviously a tight-binding treament which is in the basis of tight-binding amplitudes $u$, where ${\bf t}_{k}$ is the hopping vector of the electron and ${\bf \phi}$ is the phonon eigenvector (vibrational modes) whose direction is related to the vibrational direction. $u$ and $u'$ correspond to the two basis vectors. $s$ and $s'$ are the band indices.
 We can see that when the nearest-neighbor hopping direction is orthogonal to vibrational direction, the electron-phonon interaction vanishes.
 When the polaron-phonon interaction is ignored (like the closed channel), the hopping has a simple expression

 where $2N$ is the site number here since we assume the primitive unit cell which contains two sites, ${\pmb \delta}$ is the unit vector of the nearest-neighbor hopping, ${\bf R}$ is the lattice vector of the primitive unit cell, $H_{0}$ is the noninteracting Hamiltonian, $w({\bf r}-{\bf R})$ is the Wannier function which containing the Bloch eigenstates (for linear Schrodinger equation)\cite{Blakie P B,Wu B2}.
 When the polaron-phonon interaction is taken into account, the self-energy of an impurity electron induced by the electron-phonon interaction is